 NSCLC represents a substantial health burden both globally and in Canada.
-Worldwide, lung cancer is the leading cause of cancer-related deaths, accounting for an estimated 1.8 million deaths annually.
-In Canada, lung cancer is the most commonly diagnosed cancer and the leading cause of cancer-related deaths, accounting for about 24% of all cancer deaths in the country.
-Within Canada, Ontario has one of the highest rates of lung cancer incidence and mortality.
-In Canada, Ontario has one
+Worldwide, lung cancer is the leading cause of cancer-related deaths, accounting for an estimated 1.8 million deaths annually.9 In Canada, lung cancer is the most commonly diagnosed cancer and the leading cause of cancer-related deaths, accounting for about 24% of all cancer deaths in the country.10 Within Canada, Ontario has one of the highest rates of lung cancer incidence and mortality.11

-According to Ontario Health (Cancer Care Ontario), an estimated 10,639 new cases of lung cancer were projected to occur in Ontario in 2022, 12 representing about 11% of all new cancer diagnoses in the province.
-Lung cancer incidence rates are highest among older adults, with most cases developing in people over the age of 50 years.
-13 Lung cancer accounts for about 25% of all cancer deaths in Ontario and was responsible for an estimated 6,908 deaths in 2022 alone.
-14,15 (At the time of writing, Ontario Health [Cancer Care Ontario] had not yet released official figures for the number of deaths that occurred in 2023.)
-Between 1991 and 2010, lung cancer rates in Ontario were highest among First Nations communities, with relative risks 1.19 times higher for males and 1.47 times higher for females compared with the general population.
-16 About 29% to 60% of NSCLC cases harbour at least 1 actionable genomic alteration.
-17-19
+According to Ontario Health (Cancer Care Ontario), an estimated 10,639 new cases of lung cancer were projected to occur in Ontario in 2022,12 representing about 11% of all new cancer diagnoses in the province.
+Lung cancer incidence rates are highest among older adults, with most cases developing in people over the age of 50 years.13 Lung cancer accounts for about 25% of all cancer deaths in Ontario and was responsible for an estimated 6,908 deaths in 2022 alone.^{14,15} (At the time of writing, Ontario Health [Cancer Care Ontario] had not yet released official figures for the number of deaths that occurred in 2023.)
+Between 1991 and 2010, lung cancer rates in Ontario were highest among First Nations communities, with relative risks 1.19 times higher for males and 1.47 times higher for females compared with the general population.16 About 29% to 60% of NSCLC cases harbour at least 1 actionable genomic alteration.17-19 when the cancer is typically deemed incurable.
+Despite the progress made in treatment options, the 5-year survival rate for lung cancer following diagnosis remains relatively low and is about 22% in Canada.20

 The burden of NSCLC is exacerbated by its high rate of recurrence and relatively low survival rate, particularly in advanced stages of the disease.
-About 50% of lung cancer cases are diagnosed at stage IV, when the cancer is typically deemed incurable.
-Despite the progress made in treatment options, the
+About 50% of lung cancer cases are diagnosed at stage IV,